taffybar/taffybar/doc/run.md

 For loading of desktop entry files and icons, Taffybar needs to be run with a correctly configured `XDG_DATA_DIRS` environment variable.

+If you run Taffybar as a `systemd --user` service, the the correct value of `XDG_DATA_DIRS` needs to be imported into the service manager environment, _before_ `taffybar.service` is started.

 If using home-manager and the option [`xsession.enable`](https://github.com/nix-community/home-manager/blob/master/modules/xsession.nix), this is done for you.